-Introduction In this article, we are going to see how we can bind a custom Hibernate parameter type to a JPA query.
-I decided to write this article after one of my hibernate-types framework users created this very interesting issue on GitHub.
+Introduction In this article, I’m going to show you how you can return a Java Map result when executing a JPA query.
+I decided to write this article after answering a similar question on StackOverflow.

 Introduction In this article, I’m going to present the best way to map a Java multidimensional array when using JPA and Hibernate.
 While one-dimensional array types have long been supported by the Hibernate Types open-source project, starting with the 2.9 release, you can now persist multidimensional array entity attributes with JPA and Hibernate.

 Introduction In this article, I’m going to present the best way to use a Hibernate ResultTransformer so that you can customize the result set of a given JPA or Hibernate query.
 As I already explained, the Hibernate ResultTransformer is a very powerful mechanism, allowing you to customize a JPQL, Criteria API, or native SQL query result set in any possible way.

 Introduction In this article, I’m going to present the best way to prevent performance issues when using JPA and Hibernate.
 Many years ago, I used to work as a team leader, and, one day, the General Manager asked me to take a look at a project that was in big trouble.
 The application in question had been developed by a team of software developers for over 9 months, and the client had just tested in a production-like environment.
 The client got very upset when realizing that the application was barely crawling.
 For… Read More